Drone Tracking

 Drone Tracking - Military Forces

-Netline’s drone tracking solution was developed specifically to suit the complex and dynamic conditions of today’s battlefield and especially to the wide spectrum of applications where anti drone systems are required.
+Netline’s drone tracking solution was developed specifically to suit today’s battlefield’s complex and dynamic conditions, especially for the wide spectrum of applications requiring anti-drone systems.

-Our Direction-Finding (DF) sensors continuously scan the spectrum, analyzing for spectral activity around a target in risk.
-Once the direction of a signal’s source is traced, it is transmitted by the DF sensor to the network C4I in a format containing the azimuth and elevation as measured in relation to the DF sensor.
+Our Direction-Finding (DF) sensors continuously scan the spectrum, analyzing for spectral activity around a target at risk.
+Once the direction of a signal’s source is traced, it is transmitted by the DF sensor to the network C4I in a format containing the azimuth and elevation as measured relative to the DF sensor.

-Whereas a single DF sensor measurement provides the direction of the drone, using measurements from a network of DF sensors (minimum of 2 sensors) deployed in different locations, can determine the 3D location of the drone.
+The number of deployed sensors and the deployment topology determine the accuracy of the estimated location.
+Whereas a single DF sensor measurement provides the drone’s direction, using measurements from a network of DF sensors (minimum of 2 sensors) deployed in different locations, can determine the 3D location of the drone.

 The ability to precisely determine a drone’s location is crucial to any counter UAV solution and is available in different configurations.
-Providing situational awareness in real time is particularly required when different armed systems are triggered by a precise detection of the drone and accurate geolocation received in real time.
+Providing situational awareness in real-time is particularly required when other armed systems are triggered by precise detection of the drone and accurate geolocation received in real-time.
+The DF Unit includes several deployment configurations for stationery, portable or rapid deployment applications.

 Stationary & Rapid Deployment Configurations